Telephone Triage

 CASE

-A wife placed a call to the nurse triage line at a primary care clinic, stating that she thought her husband might have the flu because he had a high fever and was not responding to Tylenol.
+A woman placed a call to the nurse triage line at a primary care clinic, stating that she thought her husband might have the flu because he had a high fever and was not responding to Tylenol.
 The nurse provided the patient an appointment that same day.
-The patient was seen and diagnosed with seasonal flu.
+The patient was seen and diagnosed with influenza.

 The wife called again the next day stating that the patient had a “pounding headache and stiff neck.”
 He was once again given an appointment in which the physical exam was unremarkable.

 Day 3, the wife called again, stating that she was concerned about her husband because “his fever was still 102.9 °F and not coming down with Tylenol.”
-When asked if her husband had a stiff neck, the wife stated “no” and offered no new information.
+The nurse asked a series of questions, and when asked if her husband had a stiff neck, the wife stated “no” and offered no new information.

 The nurse, sensing that perhaps the situation was more urgent (this being the third call from the patient’s wife for the same problem), asked to speak directly to the patient.
 When the nurse spoke with the patient directly, the patient related a history of continuing severe neck pain, headache, and fever, prompting the nurse to instruct the patient to go to the ED immediately to be further evaluated.
 The patient was subsequently evaluated in the ED and diagnosed with meningitis.